 CASE 2: Input A=0, Input B= 1, Output=0 (LED is OFF)

-n this case, p-terminal of diode B is at 0 volts w.r.t n-terminal which is <.7v and hence acts like an open circuit.
-But p-terminal of diode A is at a higher potential than its n-terminal which is >.7v.
-Thus some current flow from 1k resistor to the base of transistor.
-In this case, there is some threshold voltage at the base of the transistor.
-So it acts like a closed switch from collector to emitter i.e, almost zero resistance between collector and emitter.
-And due to this no current flow from 100-ohm resistors to LED and then to ground.
-All current flow from collector to Ground i.e, through the path of minimum resistance.
-Hence LED turns off i.e, 0 at the output.
+In this case, the p-terminal of diode B is at 0 volts w.r.t n-terminal which is <.7v and hence acts like an open circuit.
+But the p-terminal of diode A is at a higher potential than its n-terminal which is >.7v.
+Thus some current flows from 1k resistor to the base of the transistor.

 CASE 3: Input A=1, Input B= 0, Output=0 (LED is OFF)

-n this case, p-terminal of diode B is at 0 volts w.r.t n-terminal which is <.7v and hence acts like an open circuit.
-But p-terminal of diode A is at a higher potential than its n-terminal which is >.7v.
-Thus some current flow from 1k resistor to the base of transistor.
-In this case, there is some threshold voltage at the base of the transistor.
-So it acts like a closed switch from collector to emitter i.e, almost zero resistance between collector and emitter.
-And due to this no current flow from 100-ohm resistors to LED and then to ground.
-All current flow from collector to Ground i.e, through the path of minimum resistance.
-Hence LED turns off i.e, 0 at the output.
+In this case, the p-terminal of diode B is at 0 volts w.r.t n-terminal which is <.7v and hence acts like an open circuit.
+But the p-terminal of diode A is at a higher potential than its n-terminal which is >.7v.
+Thus some current flows from the 1k resistor to the base of a transistor.

 CASE 4: Input A=1, Input B= 1, Output=0 (LED is OFF)

-** Hence we get 1(LED is ON) at the output only when both the inputs are 0 as given in Truth Table.
+** Hence we get 1(LED is ON) at the output only when both the inputs are 0 as given in the Truth Table.